robin-wei/GSX_Elevate_Attack/README.md

 # Background

-	1. Challenge : The OS of Coinforge server is quite old and 32 bit.
+	1. Challenge : The OS of Coinforge server is 32 bit.
 Agent of Caldera can not be deployed on it.
 (Re-compiling is also a problem as go-gang doesn’t run on 32 bit).
 It is also too old to instal MSFC framework on it.
 	2. Good Chance:  This old Metasploit server has been installed a samba3.0.20 that has an available vulnerability to be leveraged for establish C&C.

 # Method